Elephants Riding to War, Wat Bupharam

 According to the The Chiang Mai Chronicle, construction of the great Chedi began under King Saen Meung Ma in 1391 C.E.
 Because of the scale of the work and the death of the king in 1401, the structure was not completed until the reign of King Tilokaraja in 1454.
 Originally reaching a height of almost 90 meters, the building was decapitated by an earthquake in 1545.
 Again, according to The Chiang Mai Chronicle, the Chedi of Wat Phra Singh, and 9 other chedis were destroyed in the same earthquake.

-In recent years there has been ongoing restoration work to the elephant balustrade at the second level of the pedestal (not shown in current photograph) but the main tower is still a shadow of its former glory.
-On Google Earth, however, it remains the most eye-catching feature of central Chiang Mai, and can also be viewed in the Satellite view of the Interactive Map, above.
+In recent years there has been ongoing restoration work to the elephant balustrade at the second level of the pedestal, but the main tower is still a shadow of its former glory.
+On Google Earth, however, it remains the most eye-catching feature of central Chiang Mai.

 In the western part of the temple grounds facing the ruins of the great Chedi is a Mondop sheltering a large reclining Buddha, and above the statue, somewhat ironically, a sentence thought to be the last words of the Buddha: